Chirag-ahir/JAVA-All-Basic/README.md

 Array : Arrays are objects that store multiple variables of the same type.

-JDK : The JDK is a development environment for building applications and components using the Java programming language.

-JRE : JRE is responsible for providing a runtime environment only.
-JRE is a part of JDK.

 What is Constructor ?<br>
 A constructor in Java is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.